jaicab/progressiveenhancement/index.md

 title: Progressive Enhancement
 ---

 I want this to be the place where people go to learn about progressive enhancement.
 For now categories are articles, examples, tools, and guidelines, but this could change.
-After [#enhanceconf](https://twitter.com/hashtag/EnhanceConf?src=hash&lang=es) I will process the data, and PRs sent categorise it and redesign the site (this is just a placeholder).
+After [#enhanceconf](https://twitter.com/hashtag/EnhanceConf?src=hash&lang=es), I will process the data and PRs sent categorise it and redesign the site (this is just a placeholder).

 If you have any resources that you have found insteresting related with **progressive enhancement**, please [submit them using this form](http://goo.gl/forms/X5fy7xpA0a), which can also be found embedded below.